 The President and Chief Executive Officer ("CEO") is involved in the recommendation of certain compensation arrangements for approval by the Compensation Committee.
 The CEO, with the assistance of the Chief Administrative Officer, annually reviews the performance of the executive officers and is involved in formulating recommendations regarding equity compensation for the executive officers (other than himself, whose performance is reviewed and compensation determined by the Compensation Committee).
 The CEO presents his conclusions and recommendations regarding annual compensation and annual incentive opportunity amounts for the executive officers to the Compensation Committee for its consideration and approval.
+In formulating the conclusions and recommendations for the Chief Audit Executive, Chief Financial Officer, Chief Risk and Compliance Officer, and the Chief Administrative Officer, the CEO consults with the Chairs of the Audit Committee, Risk and Compliance Committee and Compensation Committee to incorporate the views and perspectives of the relevant committee chair.
 The Compensation Committee can exercise its discretion in accepting, rejecting and/or modifying any such recommendations, subject to any applicable limits contained in any plan or agreements applicable to such awards.
 All compensation decisions with respect to the compensation of the CEO are made by the Compensation Committee, which consults with the other non-management directors and outside advisors to the extent it deems appropriate.
 The Chief Administrative Officer assists the CEO and the Compensation Committee by providing them with market data and other reference materials.